Digital marketing is talked about constantly but rarely clearly defined in plain English.

 A well-written piece of content can go viral, and that can bring many new patients to you...even some from far away.
 A doctor that we work within Texas has had patients from as far away as Saudi Arabia and sees patients from other parts of the US fairly often.
 Part of this success comes from her content being found far and wide on the Internet.
 This site sees more than 3000 visitors monthly, and the flow of new patients is nothing short of incredible.

 Content marketing for a doctor takes several forms.
 The one that most are familiar with is accomplished using social media, which we will talk more about below.
-Imagine a video of a person talking about his or her experience with regenerative medicine.
+Imagine a video of a person talking about his or her experience with your care.
 He or she will talk about how it helped heal them and got rid of the pain they suffered from a torn rotator cuff.

 A story is told.
 The story starts at the beginning with how active the person was before the injury.
 The patient talks about how he or she loved to play golf and play in the yard with the grandkids, but couldn’t do any of the things they loved after the injury.
 Sleeping was near impossible, and even getting dressed was extremely painful.
 Then the patient met you!
 The story turns to a pain-free life where the patient enjoys golf and playing with their grandkids again, etc. Potential patients can relate to the person in the video and are likely experiencing similar pain and suffering that they would love to address successfully.
 This can be far more effective than the doctor talking with them about their issues.
 The right content marketing strategy can be gold.
 This content will also work very well in your marketing funnel - we’ll look into that below.